halcy/Mastodon.py/docs/index.rst

         'stats: # A dictionary containing three stats, user_count (number of local users),
                 # status_count (number of local statuses) and domain_count (number of known
                 # instance domains other than this one).
-        'contact_account': # Account dict of the primary contact for the instance 'languages': # Array of ISO 639-1 (two-letter) language codes the instance
+        'contact_account': # User dict of the primary contact for the instance 'languages': # Array of ISO 639-1 (two-letter) language codes the instance
                      # has chosen to advertise.
         'registrations': # Boolean indication whether registrations on this instance are open